island-is/pipes/README.md

     node --version
     ```
 - **Yarn** When using Node.js 20 you only need to enable [corepack](https://nodejs.org/dist/latest/docs/api/corepack.html):

   ```bash
   corepack enable
   ```

+  while in a directory of a Pipe project.

 After setting up the above prerequisites, you're ready to dive into **Pipes**!